 Ungulates (Hoofed Animals)

-Ungulates are mammals that have hoofs, and are therefore also known as ‘hoofed animals’.
+Ungulates are mammals that have hooves, and are therefore also known as ‘hoofed animals’.

 Even-toed ungulates bear their weight on their third and fourth toes.
 This group contains animals such as pigs, hippopotamuses and deer.
 This group also contains the cetaceans, but these animals have evolved flippers instead of feet.

 Odd-toed ungulates bear their weight on their third toes, or have an odd number of toes.
 Animals in this group include horses, tapirs and rhinoceroses.